-The purpose of the Municipal District of Taber (MD of Taber) and County of Newell Intermunicipal Development Plan (IDP or the Plan) is to foster ongoing collaboration and cooperation regarding planning matters and issues of mutual interest and address and clarify land use expectations within the agreed upon intermunicipal development plan area (Plan Area).
+The purpose of the Municipal District of Taber (MD of Taber) and the County of Warner No. 5 (County of Warner or County) Intermunicipal Development Plan (IDP or the Plan) is to foster ongoing collaboration and cooperation regarding planning matters and issues of mutual interest and address and clarify land use expectations within the agreed upon intermunicipal development plan area (Plan Area).